 responsive to the complex health-related needs of adolescent girls and women with mental health and/or substance use disorders.
 A selection of current resources

-is presented that offer data useful for framing the issues, describe integrative approaches, and report on key policies and best practices aimed at improving
+is presented that offer data useful for framing the issues, describing integrative approaches, and reporting on key policies and best practices aimed at improving

 access to health promotion and disease prevention for this segment of the MCH population.
 While the overall goal of this knowledge path is to advance health